ChristChurchMayfair/ccm-main-gatsby/src/content/families.md

 overlayCaption: Families at CCM
 headerColour: light
 findOutMoreText: |2-
   If you want to find out more about the children's and youth work at CCM, please get in touch with James.
+If it would be helpful, please do get in touch with him about any SEND requirements.
+We would love to give every child the best possible welcome.
 ---

 We really encourage our children to get to know Jesus for themselves.